finnbergquist/Stock-Trading-Q-Learner/README.md

 <h5>
-Check out some of our other projects!
+Check out one of our other projects!

 Neural Network Trading Strategy: https://github.com/finnbergquist/Stock-Trader-Neural-Net

-Technical Trading Strategy:

   </h5>